Insect morphology: Legs

 The femur is the third segment of the insect leg, is usually the longest and strongest part of the limb, but it varies in size from the huge hind femur of leaping Orthoptera to a very small segment such as is present in many larval forms.
 The volume of the femur is generally correlated with the size of the tibial muscles contained within it, but it is sometimes enlarged and modified in shape for other purposes than that of accommodating the tibial muscles.
 The tibia is characteristically a slender segment in adult insects, only a little shorter than the femur or the combined femur and trochanter.
-Its proximal end forms a more or less distinct head bent toward the femur, a device allowing the tibia to be flexed close against the under surface of the femur.
+Its proximal end forms a more or less distinct head bent toward the femur, a device allowing the tibia to be flexed close against the undersurface of the femur.

-The terms profemur, mesofemur and metafemur refer to the femora of the front, middle and hind legs of an insect, respectively.
-Similarly protibia, mesotibia and metatibia refer to the tibiae of the front, middle and hind legs.
+The terms profemur, mesofemur, and metafemur refer to the femora of the front, middle and hind legs of an insect, respectively.
+Similarly, protibia, mesotibia, and metatibia refer to the tibiae of the front, middle and hind legs.

 The tarsus of insects corresponds to the penultimate segment of a generalized arthropod limb, which is the segment called the propodite in Crustacea.
-In adult insects it is commonly subdivided into from two to five subsegments, or tarsomeres, but in the Protura, some Collembola, and most holometabolous insect larvae it preserves the primitive form of a simple segment.
+In adult insects, it is commonly subdivided into two to five subsegments, or tarsomeres, but in the Protura, some Collembola, and most holometabolous insect larvae it preserves the primitive form of a simple segment.
 The subsegments of the adult insect tarsus are usually freely movable on one another by inflected connecting membranes, but the tarsus never has intrinsic muscles.
 The tarsus of adult pterygote insects having fewer than five subsegments is probably specialized by the loss of one or more subsegments or by a fusion of adjoining subsegments.
-In the tarsi of Acrididae the long basal piece is evidently composed of three united tarsomeres, leaving the fourth and the fifth.
+In the tarsi of Acrididae, the long basal piece is composed of three united tarsomeres, leaving the fourth and the fifth.
 The basal tarsomere is sometimes conspicuously enlarged and is distinguished as the basitarsus.
-On the under surfaces of the tarsal subsegments in certain Orthoptera there are small pads, the tarsal pulvilli, or euplantulae.
-The tarsus is occasionally fused with the tibia in larval insects, forming a tibiotarsal segment; in some cases it appears to be eliminated or reduced to a rudiment between the tibia and the pretarsus.
+On the under surfaces of the tarsal subsegments in certain Orthoptera, there are small pads, the tarsal pulvilli, or euplantulae.
+The tarsus is occasionally fused with the tibia in larval insects, forming a tibiotarsal segment; in some cases, it appears to be eliminated or reduced to a rudiment between the tibia and the pretarsus.